hyperkai/django-blog/aws-blog/README.md

 ## Snippet for docker-compose deployment:

+===

+### Change createsuperuser.py (Optioanl):
+aws-blog / createsuperuser.py

+1. Change two 'admin' for your super user name:
+2. Change 'admin@admin.com' for your email address:
+3. Change 'adminpw' for your super user password:

+User.objects.filter(username='admin').exists() or \
+User.objects.create_superuser('admin', 'admin@admin.com', 'adminpw')

+*It works properly with default setting so you don't need to change it if you don't want.

+===

 There's already been "docker-compose.yml" and "dockerfiles" in this folder.

 So just run "docker-compose up -d --build" for deployment.

 Then run "docker-compose down -v --rmi" to remove all containers, volumes and images.

 ---